-Aurora Police Chief invited to State of the Union Address
+Aurora police chief invited to State of the Union address

-AURORA, Ill. -- Every member of Congress can bring one guest to the State of the Union Address.
+AURORA, Ill. — Every member of Congress can bring one guest to the State of the Union address.

 Illinois Representative Bill Foster, (D-11th District), is bringing the Chief of Police from Aurora.